msjaiswal/book-notes/Building Microservices.markdown

 - Example: [12 factor app](https://12factor.net/)
 - Generally speaking, fewer than 10 principles suffice.

-**Practices**
+In addition to principle, some **practices** are necessary:
 - Practices sometimes reflect constraints.
 Example: Only Centos is allowed.
 - The key point is that there is value in having overarching ideas that guide how the system evolves, and in having enough detail so that people know how to implement those ideas.

 #### The Required Standard
-- Define what is a "good citizen" service in your system ?
+- Define what is a "good citizen" service in your system?
 - "It needs to be a cohesive system made of may small parts with autonomous life cycles but all coming together." - Ben Christensen, Netflix
 - Define clear set of attributes that each service should have.

 #### Monitoring
 - This has to be a system-wide view and not service-specific view.